 Avoid Europe in Summer

-My top tip to escaping the summer crowds in Europe will always be to avoid Europe in summer, especially in August, and travel during the shoulder seasons (April to June and September to October) or even off-season (November to March; 25 December to 1 January aside).
+My top tip to escaping the summer crowds in Europe will always be to avoid Europe in summer, especially in August, and travel during the shoulder seasons (April to June and September to October) or even off-season (November to March; Christmas to New Year aside, of course).
 We adore Europe during those periods and I’ll tell you why in another post.
 I understand this isn’t possible for everyone, especially if summer is the only time your employers allow you to take leave, or you have kids at school and you have no choice but to take off during school summer holidays.
 If that’s you, read on…

 Try Europe’s Second Cities – and Second Countries and Islands